MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 3. You have just created a compartment for all of your work in this Test Drive.

-## **Step 4:** Managing Users, Groups and Policies to Control Access
+## **Step 4:** Managing Users, Groups, and Policies to Control Access

 **Security Overview:**

-A user's permissions to access services comes from the groups to which they belong.
-The permissions for a group are defined by policies.
-Policies define what actions members of a group can perform, and in which compartments.
-Users can access services and perform operations based on the policies set for the groups of which they are members.
+A user's permissions to access services come from the groups to which they belong.
+Policies define the permissions for a group Policies explain what actions members of a group can perform, and in which compartments.
+Users can access services and perform operations based on the policies set for the groups.

 We'll create a user, a group, and a security policy to understand the concept.